omise/omise-android/README.md

 ### Manual tokenization

-If you have built your own card or Google Pay form, you can use the SDK to manually tokenize the card.
-First build the `Client` and supply your public key as follows:
+If you have built your card or Google Pay form, you can use the SDK to tokenize the card manually.
+First, build the `Client` and supply your public key as follows:

 ```kotlin
 private val client = Client("pkey_test_123")
 ```

-Then construct the token request with values from your custom form:
+Then, construct the token request with values from your custom form:

 ```kotlin
 // Sample builder for credit card